plating, anodizing, & finishing Q&As since 1989

 This electrode is for a battery AgO/Al

-The electrodes are in sea-water to which we add NaOH (9N) and sodium stannate in order to protect the aluminium electrode. for the past 3 years, I have problems with sodium stannate because it dissolves badly in concentrated alkaline solution and blocks the filter for no special reason.
+The electrodes are in sea-water to which we add NaOH (9N) and sodium stannate in order to protect the aluminium electrode.
+For the past 3 years, I have problems with sodium stannate because it dissolves badly in concentrated alkaline solution and blocks the filter for no special reason.

-I suppose there is a stannate process which protect aluminium.
+I suppose there is a stannate process which protects aluminium.
 I have the idea of using potassium stannate which is more soluble but I was wondering if I could change for a zincate process (cheaper but efficiency and solubility?) or the electrode itself?

-thank you againAlexis de Leffe
+thank you againAlexis de Leffe [returning]

 When it comes to electrodes I can not be much help.
 I am a little confused by its construction, but I can not help much anyway.
-A thought, Can you live with it Electroless nickel plated, or will that mess up the EMF.
+A thought: Can you live with it Electroless nickel plated, or will that mess up the EMF.
 A second thought would be can it be heavy silver plated?

 - Navarre, Florida

-A drawing may help here, I am not sure where the filter comes into this, also as a battery the aluminium electrode should dissolve to provide the power as the AgO gets converted to Ag the aluminium goes into solution.
+A. A drawing may help here, I am not sure where the filter comes into this, also as a battery the aluminium electrode should dissolve to provide the power as the AgO gets converted to Ag the aluminium goes into solution.

 The problem (as I see it) is that the aluminium rod is going too fast.
 The stannate is added to slow the reaction down.
 The stannate would deposit tin on the electrode so you would have an AgO aluminium/tin battery.
 One answer may be not add the stannate as salts but tin plate (with a thin coat) the electrode.